 Since the usual solutions couldn’t fix the CPU usage problem, you should use the Malwarebytes Support Tool.

 It’ll generate troubleshooting logs with info about your specific system and installation.

 - Download and install the Malwarebytes Support Tool if you haven’t already.

-- Once the log is generated, you can either analyze it yourself or contact the Malwarebytes Support Team for help.
-Either way, the log should help you figure out the exact problem, and once that’s done, you can apply the appropriate solutions from the sections below.
+After generating the log, you can analyze it yourself or contact the Malwarebytes Support Team for help.
+Either way, the log should help you figure out the exact problem.